 National Childhood Obesity Awareness Month

-Approximately 19% of American youth between the ages of 2 and 19 are considered obese, according to the CDC.
-Public health officials have declared childhood obesity as an epidemic.
+Nearly 20% of American youth (13.7 million children) between the ages of 2 and 19 are considered obese, according to the Centers for Disease Control and Prevention.
+As a result, public health officials have declared childhood obesity a national epidemic.

-Overweight children are at a much greater risk for health problems now and in the future than children who are within a healthy weight range.
-The longer a child remains overweight, the greater the risk for developing serious long-term health problems like Type 2 diabetes, high blood pressure and high cholesterol.
+That’s because overweight children are at a much greater risk for health problems now and in the future than children who are within a healthy weight range.
+And pretending the issue doesn’t exist only hurts children more.
+In fact, the longer a child remains overweight, the greater their risk for developing serious long-term health problems, such as Type 2 diabetes, high blood pressure and high cholesterol.

-Fortunately, childhood obesity can be prevented.
-Healthy eating and regular physical activity are both the prevention and the “cure” for overweight children.
-Prevention is easier and more effective when parents start early.
-Promote healthy eating and exercise habits at an early age, incorporate them into your family and reinforce them as your child grows.
+Fortunately, childhood obesity can be prevented and reduced through healthy eating and regular physical activity.
+Prevention is easier and more effective when parents promote healthy eating and exercise habits at an early age, and incorporate them into their family’s lifestyle.
 For more information, visit www.cdc.gov/chronicdisease.

 Click the links below